OpenMPT/openmpt/README.md

      -  Visual Studio 2015 Update 3 Community/Professional/Enterprise

-        To compile the project, open `build/vs2015/OpenMPT.sln` and hit the compile button.
+        To compile the project, open `build/vs2015win7/OpenMPT.sln` and hit the compile button.
+Alternatively, the `vs2015winxp` folder contains a solution with Windows XP / Vista support.

      -  Visual Studio 2017 Community/Professional/Enterprise

-        To compile the project, open `build/vs2017/OpenMPT.sln` and hit the compile button.
+        To compile the project, open `build/vs2017win7/OpenMPT.sln` and hit the compile button.
+Other target systems can be found in the `vs2017*` sibling folders.

  -  OpenMPT requires the compile host system to be 64bit x86-64.